 Your doctor can often diagnose a nickel allergy by looking at your skin and asking if you’ve touched anything metal.

 A dermatologist also can give you a skin patch test.
-She’ll put tiny amounts of nickel and other allergens on patches, and put them on your upper back.
+She’ll put tiny amounts of nickel and other allergens on the skin of your upper back and covers them with patches.
 The patches must stay on for 48 hours.
 If you're allergic to nickel, your skin will likely show a reaction after that amount of time.
 In some cases, you'll need more tests.

 Once a nickel allergy develops, it often lasts your whole life.
 But there are ways to ease your symptoms.